EasterCompany/Overlord-Mega/README.md

-# Easter Company Web-App
+# Easter Company Overlord Full Stack Web-App

 easter.company website source code (eLang Backend)

-# Installation
+## Installation

 To retrieve the Overlord Project Framework run this command within the directory you would like to create (and/or) host your project.